Engagement Foundation Review

 Validation Call

-45-60 minutes to walk through this document together.
-We'll confirm personas, competitor tiers, feature strengths, and pain point severity — every correction directly shapes the query set.
+45-60 minutes.
+Walk through this document together, confirm or correct personas, competitor tiers, feature ratings, and pain point framing.
+Your corrections directly shape the query set.

 02